-Discovering that a member has backstabbed you can hurt deeply, especially when family is so often associated with unconditional love.
+Discovering that a family member has backstabbed you can hurt deeply, especially when family is so often associated with unconditional love.
 When a relative betrays your trust, it’s important to think before you act, communicate honestly with them, and at the end of the day, do what is best for your health and safety.
 There’s probably some underlying reason or misunderstanding that led your relative to backstab you, and knowing about it will help you move forward.
 Here, we’ll give you tips for dealing with backstabbing family members, coping with hurt feelings, and working towards reconciliation.

 StepsMethod 1Method 1 of 12:Take time to process.